-In the near future, America has descended into chaos and the US government has responded by imposing the Internal Security Act of 1950 – more commonly known as ‘the McCarran Act’ – which suspends many civil liberties and gives militant prisoners (hippies, draft dodgers, folk singers and anti-establishment types) the choice between a long jail term and taking part in a challenge at ‘Punishment Park’ to win their freedom.
+In the near future, America has descended into chaos and the US government has responded by imposing the Internal Security Act of 1950 – more commonly known as ‘the McCarran Act’ – which suspends many civil liberties and gives militant prisoners (hippies, draft dodgers, folk singers and anti-establishment types) the choice between a long jail term (10 to 20 years) and taking part in a challenge at ‘Punishment Park’ to win their freedom.

 Hunting them are several members of the local sheriff’s department and National Guard.